aperushin/todolist/README.md

 * Create `.env` file in the project root directory according to the example in `.env.dist`

-* Run `docker-compose -f .\todolist-postgres\docker-compose.yaml up -d` to create a docker container with a database
+* Run `docker-compose up -d` to create a docker container with a database

 * Apply migrations: `python .\todolist\manage.py migrate`